sparkflows/sparkflows-docs/docs/databricks/databricks-python-installation.rst

 Install Python dependencies
 -----------------------

-You need to install the python dependencies required by Fire Insights on the machine by running Command ``pip install -r requirements.txt`` from ``fire-x.y.z/dist/fire/`` directory.
+You need to install the python dependencies required by Fire Insights on the machine by running below Command `` from ``fire-x.y.z/dist/fire/`` directory.

 Run Command ``pip install -r requirements.txt``